florianvazelle/imgui-sdl3/README.md

 This crate provides an SDL3 backend platform and renderer for imgui-rs.

 - The backend platform handles window/input device events (based on [ghtalpo/imgui-sdl3-support](https://github.com/ghtalpo/imgui-sdl3-support)),
-- The rendering backend use the SDL3 GPU API.
+- The rendering backend use the SDL3 GPU API, and can be use as a render pass.

 > For a canvas rendering backend, check out [masonjmj/imgui-rs-sdl3-renderer](https://github.com/masonjmj/imgui-rs-sdl3-renderer).